Homin0321/mdslider/README.md

 ## How to Use

 1. Open the web browser to the local URL provided by Streamlit (usually `http://localhost:8501`).
-2. Use the sidebar to upload your Markdown file.
+2. Use the sidebar to perform file operations:
+    - Click **New File** to start with a blank document.
+    - Click **Open Markdown file** to upload a file from your computer.
+    - Once a file is loaded, you can edit the **Filename** and **File Save Path**.
+    - Click **Save File** to save the current content of the editor to the specified path.
-3. If you are using local images, ensure your image server is running and the URL in the sidebar is correct.
+3. If you are using local images, ensure your image server is running and the **Image Server URL** in the sidebar is correct.
 4. Navigate between the **Source**, **One Page**, and **Slides** tabs.
 5. In the **Slides** tab:
     - Use the **◀** and **▶** buttons to move between slides.